 When you use EcoCart to check out, this is just one of several projects that you can help support.
 Instead of lobbying for sprawling legislation that may end up doing more harm than good, EcoCart carefully selects projects that first and foremost benefit the communities they exist in and also help reduce carbon emissions.
 You can find a list of all the projects we support here.
 All of the projects and organizations we support are carefully vetted, ethically proven, and scientifically verified according to the world’s major carbon standards with over 90% of each dollar going directly to projects that are proven to reduce the amount of greenhouse gases entering the atmosphere.

 Thanks to sustainable online shoppers just like you, EcoCart has been able to remove over 25 million pounds of carbon emissions from the atmosphere in the past year and we’re just getting started.
-If you haven’t gotten involved yet, you can play your part by installing the EcoCart Chrome extension and using it when you shop online.
+If you haven’t gotten involved yet, you can play your part by installing the EcoCart carbon positive shipping app and using it when you shop online.
 It’s free for you and you get to support projects like the Tri-City Forest Project every time you checkout online!